 It is likely that many clinical prediction models are planned but never published.
 Source of research waste.

-One way to assess research waste from non-publication is to follow-up registered studies aiming to develop and/or validate new or already published prediction model (latter is slightly different point - flesh out later)
+A useful way to assess research waste from non-publication is to follow-up registered studies aiming to develop and/or validate new or already published prediction model (latter is slightly different point - flesh out later)

 Other refs: Evaluating the impact of prediction models: lessons learned, challenges, and recommendations